Email Scam Alert

 CDA has been notified by other state dental associations of an email scam that is targeting their members.
 The email has the subject line “Terry Recovery,” includes an association logo, and appears to be coming from the association’s email domain.
 This email is a scam and should be deleted immediately.

-Work through the questions below and assess your practice’s readiness around employee wages, your 2021 holiday schedule and break-time policies.
-Utilize the resources provided with each question to implement change and mitigate risk in your practice.
+Work through the questions below to assess your practice’s readiness around patient communication and management.
+Utilize the resources provided with each question to implement effective strategies and mitigate risk in your practice.

 Access more Practice Health resources in our comprehensive Practice Support Resource Library.

 Catching up?
 Use previous Practice Health Checks to check the preparedness of your practice and access helpful resources.